HDFGroup/hdflab_examples/README.md

 The diagram below outlines the different components of HDF Lab.
 Each component is implemented as a pod that runs on a Kuberentes cluster.

 ## How Does HDF Lab work?
-How does HDF Lab work?

 HDF Lab runs as a set of components (pods) on a Kubernetes cluster in AWS.
-When a user signs in to HDF Lab, they are authenticated using their HDF Group credentials, then a new pod is spun up that will host their virtual computing environment.
+When a user signs into HDF Lab, they are authenticated using their HDF Group credentials, then a new pod is spun up that will host their virtual computing environment.
 Each user pod is linked with a virtual disk drive of 10 GB that can be used to store notebooks, code, or data files.
 Any information you store on the drive will be available to you next time you log in.

 In addition, you will have access to the HSDS service (which itself is running as a set of pods).
 HSDS enables high performance read/write access to content stored on AWS S3.
 Since your compute environment, HSDS, and S3 are all located in the same AWS Region, and share a high-speed network, you get much better performance compared with accessing cloud data from your desktop computer.

 On HSDS there are example data files under “/shared/” that all HDF Lab users have access too.
-In addition, the folder /home/<username>/ will be available for you to host whatever data you like—up to 200 GB.
+In addition, the folder /home/&lt;username&gt;/ will be available for you to host whatever data you like—up to 200 GB.

 <img src="https://www.hdfgroup.org/wp-content/uploads/2021/11/hdflab.png">